lussierc/africa_db/writing/report.md

 SELECT * FROM RealGDPGrowth;
 ```

 This simple query allowed us to see trends and narrow down the more specific years to look for where this downturn.
 With this we created our final query with these narrowed down years, from 2008-2012.
+This allowed us to better see when the downturn began

 The finalized query used in the database was:
 ```